pablo-lopez-martinez/Oracle-script/README.md

 # Oracle-script
-Script for pulling information from a web service an store it in an Oracle Database
+Script for pulling information from a web service and store it in an Oracle Database